Mahmoud-Ben-Ayech/SCO-ENICAR/README.md

 you need to create database in phpMyAdmin interface which contain "etudiant" , "enseignant" and "groupe" tables or you can export directly the file "gestion_etudiant.sql" existed in this repository into your phpmyadmin

+# Interface of Application

+After you doing this configuration you must get this interface of my application :

 ![1](https://github.com/Mahmoud-Ben-Ayech/SCO-ENICAR/assets/104568399/21e3c661-bd10-4390-abcc-ccd450ea33d6)